 Potter smiled at Blaise, nodded at Draco, turned and left.
 Blaise looked after him, pity in his eyes.
-He then turned around and headed to the elevators, Draco trailing after him.
-Once they were safely isolated from the rest of the ministry in an empty elevator, Draco turned to Blaise, his eyebrow raised questioningly.
+He started heading towards the elevators again with Draco trailing after him.
+Once the elevator doors had safely isolated them from the rest of the Ministry, Draco turned to Blaise, his eyebrow raised questioningly.

 "Granger," Blaise responded curtly, averting his eyes.
 Ah yes, Draco nodded, fully understanding.

 For that was the one mystery left after the war: what had happened to Hermione Granger.